curl/everything-curl/cmdline-globbing.md

 Sometimes that is not enough.
-You're downloading multiple files and maybe you want to save them in a different subdirectory or create the saved file names differently. curl of course has a solution for these situations as well: output file name variables.
+You're downloading multiple files and maybe you want to save them in a different subdirectory or create the saved file names differently. curl, of course, has a solution for these situations as well: output file name variables.

 Each "glob" used in a URL gets a separate variable.
 They're referenced as